skyway/skyway-js-sdk-doc/docs/en/peer.md

 It is a entry point for P2P connection and room connection.
-In order to use SkyWay, Peer instance is necessary.
+In order to use ECLWebRTC, Peer instance is necessary.

 ## `Constructor(id, options)`

 ## `Constructor(options)`

 Create new Peer instance.
-`new Peer()` starts connection to SkyWay's signaling server.
+`new Peer()` starts connection to ECLWebRTC's signaling server.

 ### Sample